-In December, Unlimited members will be invited to participate in a new Membership Accelerator Program (MAP) with Jose Palomino.
-I wrote this article to detail how we’ve learned and implemented the six session topics that Jose will be covering through the MAP.
+Last December, Unlimited members participated in a new Membership Accelerator Program (MAP) with Jose Palomino.
+I wrote this article to detail how we’ve learned and implemented the six-session topics that Jose covered through the MAP.

 The Six Sessions in the MAP